 We hope you will become actively involved in our program by contributing time, materials, suggestions, or feedback to help evaluate our program.
 We encourage your interest in participating and supporting community improvement and advocacy projects.

 We value your time, input and opinions.
 Twice a year, we will ask for your feedback about our program through confidential surveys.
-A NAEYC survey in October and a Quest For Excellence survey in April.

 Hours of Operation